Health Professional Student Loan

 For a student to seek eligibility for the HPSL, the student must:

-• Provide parent income information for the year requested.
-Parent income is only used for seeking eligibility for the HPSL
+- Provide parent income and assets for the year requested.
+Parent income and assets are only used for seeking eligibility for the HPSL.

 How Need is Calculated

-A student’s need for the HPSL is calculated using student and parent income information to identify a combined Estimated Family Contribution (EFC) number.
-The combination of the student and parent EFC is then subtracted from the Cost of Attendance (COA) along with grants, scholarships, and any other resources used to pay for tuition and fees.
+A student’s need for the HPSL is calculated using student and parent income and asset information to identify a combined Student Aid Index (SAI) number.
+The combination of the student and parent SAI is then subtracted from the Cost of Attendance (COA) along with grants, scholarships, and any other resources used to pay for tuition and fees.

 Awarding